 The Importance of Keeping Your Computer Carts Clean

-The transportable nature of these computer carts makes them dynamic and highly usable for the modern medical workplace.
-Unfortunately, however, it may also mean they are exposed to more bacteria, viruses, and other unwanted infectious particles as they are moved between locations within the hospital, or between patient’s rooms.
+The transportable nature of these mobile computer carts makes them dynamic and highly usable for the modern medical workplace.
+Unfortunately, however, it may also means the work surface is exposed to more bacteria, viruses, and other unwanted infectious particles as they are moved between locations within the hospital, or between patient’s rooms.

-Something many hospital workplaces fail to consider is how to adequately disinfect these carts and keep them clean.
-From how to clean them to how often, there are many aspects of proper medical cart disinfection that must be considered.
+Something many healthcare facilities fail to consider is how to adequately disinfect these carts and keep them clean.
+From how to clean them to how often, there are many aspects of proper medical equipment cart disinfection that must be considered.

 How Scott-Clark Medical Computer Carts are Optimized to Reduce the Spread of Infection

-Scott-Clark Point of Care Carts are optimized to reduce the spread of infection within the context of a hospital setting.
-They are made primarily from easy to clean aluminum and stainless steel that can be wiped down between users.
+Scott-Clark Point of Care Mobile Carts are optimized to reduce the spread of infection within the context of a hospital setting.
+These customizable and power system mobile workstations are made primarily from easy to clean aluminum and stainless steel that can be wiped down between users.

 They also have less plastic components when compared to other similar computer carts on the market.
 Plastic and similar inexpensive materials can attract bacteria such as MRSA and allow them to spread as these materials break down and degrade.